 A conviction in Utah for a class C misdemeanor can result in up to 90 days in jail and a fine of up to $750.
 Class C misdemeanors are the least serious misdemeanor crimes under Utah’s laws.
 Driving on a suspended license, for instance, is typically a class C misdemeanor.
 (Utah Code Ann. §§ 76-3-204, 76-3-301 (2019).)

 If a statute designates an offense as a misdemeanor but fails to classify or specify a punishment for it, the crime is punishable as an infraction.
 Potential punishments include:

 (Utah Code Ann. §§ 76-3-104, 76-3-205, 76-3-301 (2019).)

 A statute of limitations is a time period, set by lawmakers, during which the state must begin criminal prosecution.
 The statute of limitations begins to “run” when the crime is committed.
 Most misdemeanors in Utah have a statute of limitations of two years.
 (Utah Code Ann. § 76-1-302 (2019).)

-Any criminal conviction, even a misdemeanor conviction, can have serious consequences, which can last long after the defendant has served a jail sentence or paid a fine.
-If you are charged with any crime, you should contact a local criminal defense attorney in Utah.
-An attorney can tell you how your case is likely to fare in court and how to best protect your rights.
+Any criminal conviction, even for a misdemeanor, can have serious consequences that can last long after the defendant has served a jail sentence or paid a fine.
+If you are charged with any crime, you should contact an experienced criminal defense attorney in Utah.
+A good lawyer can tell you how your case is likely to fare in court and how best to protect your rights.